mark-watson/hy-lisp-python-book/manuscript/datastores.md

 [('Mark Watson', 'mark@markwatson.com')]
 ~~~~~~~~

 I use PostgreSQL more than any other datastore and taking the time to learn how to manage PostgreSQL servers and write application software will save you time and effort when you are prototyping new ideas or developing data oriented product at work.
+I love using PostgreSQL and personality, I only use Slite for very small database tasks or applications.

 ## RDF Data Using the "rdflib" Library